awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 The `PubliclyAccessible` value in the RDS instance configuration indicates whether the DB instance is publicly accessible\.
 When the DB instance is configured with `PubliclyAccessible`, it is an Internet\-facing instance with a publicly resolvable DNS name, which resolves to a public IP address\.
 When the DB instance isn't publicly accessible, it is an internal instance with a DNS name that resolves to a private IP address\.

-Unless you intend for your RDS instance to be publicly accessible, the RDS instance should not be configured with `PubliclyAccessible` value, as this may allow unnecessary traffic to your database instance\.
+Unless you intend for your RDS instance to be publicly accessible, the RDS instance should not be configured with `PubliclyAccessible` value\.
+Doing so might allow unnecessary traffic to your database instance\.

 ### Remediation<a name="rds-2-remediation"></a>